voldown/ConDAO/README.md

     1. receives the NFT and `CDT`s from estate developer
     2. submits a proposal
     3. votes for a proposal
+    4. executes a proposal

 ### Tech Stack and Toolings

 - smart contract development based on OpenZeppelin ERC-20, ERC-721 and Governor contract
 - using truffle framework for smart contract development and testing
-- using web3.js for interacti
+- using web3.js for smart contract interaction
 - storing NFT data via Pinata / IPFS

 ---